frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 -----------------------------------
 ```

+*Output 1 - running Code 1 - std::vector*{: class="legend"}

-The reader should note that the execution times vary non-linearly and, in all cases, for this problem, the Dynamic Programming version using tabulation was faster.
+the careful reader should note that the execution times vary non-linearly and, in all cases, for this problem, the Dynamic Programming version using tabulation was faster.
 There is much discussion about the performance of the Vector class compared to the Array class.
+To test the performance differences between `std::vector` and `std::array`, we will retry using `std::array`

-### Code 2: `std::array`
+### Code 2: using `std::array`

+First and foremost, `std::array` is a container from the C++ Standard Library with some similarities to, and some differences from, `std::vector`, namely:

-The `std::array` is a template class introduced in C++11, which provides a fixed-size array that is more integrated with the STL than traditional C-style arrays.
+>The `std::array` is a template class introduced in C++11, which provides a fixed-size array that is more integrated with the STL than traditional C-style arrays.
 Unlike `std::vector`, `std::array` does not manage its own memory dynamically; its size is fixed at compile-time, which makes it more efficient for cases where the array size is known in advance and does not change. `std::array` objects can be passed to and returned from functions, and they support copy and assignment operations.
 They provide the same `begin()`/`end()` methods as vectors, allowing for easy iteration and integration with other STL algorithms.
 One significant advantage of `std::array` over traditional arrays is that it encapsulates the array size within the type itself, eliminating the need for passing size information separately.
 Additionally, `std::array` provides member functions such as `size()`, which returns the number of elements in the array, enhancing safety and usability.
 However, since `std::array` has a fixed size, it does not offer the dynamic resizing capabilities of `std::vector`, making it less flexible in scenarios where the array size might need to change.

-When considering performance differences between `std::vector` and `std::array`, it's essential to understand their underlying characteristics and use cases. `std::array` is a fixed-size array, with its size determined at compile-time, making it highly efficient for situations where the array size is known and constant.
+When considering performance differences between `std::vector` and `std::array`, it's essential to understand their underlying characteristics and use cases. *`std::array` is a fixed-size array, with its size determined at compile-time, making it highly efficient for situations where the array size is known and constant*.
 The lack of dynamic memory allocation means that `std::array` avoids the overhead associated with heap allocations, resulting in faster access and manipulation times.
 This fixed-size nature allows the compiler to optimize memory layout and access patterns, often resulting in better cache utilization and reduced latency compared to dynamically allocated structures.

-In contrast, `std::vector` provides a dynamic array that can grow or shrink in size at runtime, offering greater flexibility but at a cost.
-The dynamic nature of `std::vector` necessitates managing memory allocations and deallocations, which introduces overhead.
+In contrast, *`std::vector` provides a dynamic array that can grow or shrink in size at runtime, offering greater flexibility but at a cost.
+The dynamic nature of `std::vector` necessitates managing memory allocations and deallocations, which introduces overhead*.
 When a `std::vector` needs to resize, it typically allocates a new block of memory and copies existing elements to this new block, an operation that can be costly, especially for large vectors.
 Despite this, `std::vector` employs strategies such as capacity doubling to minimize the frequency of reallocations, balancing flexibility and performance.

-For small, fixed-size arrays, `std::array` usually outperforms `std::vector` due to its minimal overhead and compile-time size determination.
+*For small, fixed-size arrays, `std::array` usually outperforms `std::vector` due to its minimal overhead and compile-time size determination*.
 It is particularly advantageous in performance-critical applications where predictable and low-latency access is required.
 On the other hand, `std::vector` shines in scenarios where the array size is not known in advance or can change, offering a more convenient and safer alternative to manually managing dynamic arrays.

 In summary, `std::array` generally offers superior performance for fixed-size arrays due to its lack of dynamic memory management and the resultant compiler optimizations.
 However, `std::vector` provides essential flexibility and ease of use for dynamically sized arrays, albeit with some performance trade-offs.
 The choice between `std::array` and `std::vector` should be guided by the specific requirements of the application, weighing the need for fixed-size efficiency against the benefits of dynamic resizing.